-In recent years, about 25,000 motorcyclists (m/f) have participated in surveys about motorcycle safety and accidents commissioned by FEMA and its Dutch member organization MAG.
-This is a summary report by Harold de Bock (MAG NL).
+In recent years, about 25,000 motorcyclists (m/f) have participated in surveys about motorcycle safety and accidents commissioned by FEMA and Dutch organization MAG.
+This is a summary report by Harold de Bock (MAG).

 - How dangerous is it to ride a motorcycle in the various individual European countries?